OHIF/Viewers/docs/latest/essentials/getting-started.md

 or [Download the latest Master as a ZIP File](https://github.com/OHIF/Viewers/archive/master.zip).

-## Test the archive against our public DICOM server
+## Run the OHIF Viewer application against our public DICOM server

-## Set up and test the OHIF Viewer application:
+You can either spin up locally or run with Docker.

+### running everything

 1. [Install Node.js](https://nodejs.org/en/)
-2. Open a new terminal tab in the `ohif-viewer` directory and install all dependency packages via NPM
+2. Open a new terminal tab, go under `ohif-viewer` directory and install all dependency packages via `yarn`

   ````bash
   cd Packages-react/ohif-viewer